microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraMSApplication.md

 ### -RequiredResourceAccess
 Specifies resources that this application requires access to and the set of OAuth permission scopes and application roles that it needs under each of those resources.
-This pre-configuration of required resource access drives the consent experience.
+This preconfiguration of required resource access drives the consent experience.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.Open.MSGraph.Model.RequiredResourceAccess]